Wing Chun Ancestor Rules

 - Protect the weak and small.
 Use your martial art skill in the good way with integrity.

 - Carry on our ancestors’ path.
 Strictly follow their instructions.

-These instructions help give us a guideline to be a good student, a good teacher and a good person because in order to be a good martial artist we need not only to have just good skill but a good heart.
+These instructions help give us a guideline to be a good student, a good teacher and a good person, because in order to be a good martial artist we need not only to have good skill but a good heart.

 Wing Chun Forms

-Ip Man Wing Chun Kung Fu has three forms.
+Ip Man Wing Chun Kung Fu has three bare hand forms.
 They represent different stages in training and teach the you a great many different elements.
 The forms are:

-Its main purpose is to train Gong Lik (internal strength), Fa Ging (releasing power) and basic hand movements.
+Wing Chun’s first form, literally translated into “Little, Thought and Head”.
+It emphasises clam in the mind and body.
+Its purpose is to train Gong Lik (internal strength), Fa Ging (releasing power) and basic hand techniques.

-Its main purpose is the train long distance and short distance attacking techniques using the fingers and elbow.
+Wing Chun’s third form.
+Its purpose is to train long and short distance attacking techniques using the fingers and elbow.

 Each class applications for attacking and defending are taught from each form.
 It is not until you apply the techniques to different situations that you really understand how to perfect them.

 This is a very important part of the Wing Chun skill.
 Chi Sau is practical training with a partner, and it develops your sensitivity, footwork and and correct use of energy.
 This training is different than sparring you see in some other martial arts.
 When playing Chi Sau you can try out different techniques on your Wing Chun brothers and sisters in a friendly environment.
 Training in this way does not create aggression and it helps you to relax so you get trained in the correct and appropriate hand positions, as well as understanding how to use your energy and not using force against force.